SamuelEngMek/SamuelEngMek/README.md

 - **ETL PIPELINE AUTOMATION:** Using Apache Airflow to orchestrate data workflows, ensuring efficiency in data processing and integration.
 - **RETAIL DATA ANALYTICS:** Creating indicators and reports based on log data for e-commerce and physical retail, focusing on multidimensional metrics.
 - **MICROSERVICES DEVELOPMENT:** Designing and developing microservices-based architectures to ensure scalability, maintainability, and flexibility in software systems.
-- **REAL-TIME DATA STREAMING WITH KAFKA:** Implementing Kafka for real-time data streaming and processing, enabling the integration of real-time analytics and decision-making systems.

 ## Contact